 Generally speaking, you don't need to worry too much about tips when you're in China.
-Tipping in restaurants, spas, taxis, salons, etc. is not expected and it can be a welcome respite for those of us from countries where it is a real headache calculating how much one should tip.
+Tipping in restaurants, spas, taxis, salons, etc. is not expected—and it can be a welcome respite for those from countries where it is a real headache calculating how much one should tip.

-We asked tour operator China Odyssey Tours and they gave the following guidelines:
+We asked tour operator China Odyssey Tours to provide guidelines:

 When to Tip

 As for when to give the tip, often you'll find that your guide will see you right into the lobby or into the airport.
 If this makes you uncomfortable just say directly that you're fine to go inside on your own.
 Sometimes guides are obligated by their company to see you walk through security.

 It's best to tip the driver as you leave the vehicle.
 Then when you and your guide say your final farewells, hand the guide the tip.
 If you can let your guide know specifically what you liked about his/her style, it will help them in the future.

 You might have booked a really extravagant tour from your home country and feel that the added gratuity on top is egregious.
 Before you decide not to tip though, you should speak to the tour operator and ask them what is customary.
 Don't forget, your guide and driver are probably just simple employees of a larger operation.

 While you may have paid a lot of money for your tour, but your guide and driver are very likely not seeing a big cut of that.
 They are just doing their jobs.

 You may find yourself on a small walking tour or guided tour that you booked through an independent operator.
 There are many people operating specialized shopping and walking tours (e.g. Francine Martin's shopping tours in Shanghai or Marcus Murphy's adventure tours in Qingdao).
 Since you are paying the tour fee directly to the operator/guide and there aren't any people in between, it is up to you whether to tip or not.